 I'd internally known that it would hard to convince them that I was telling the truth.
-I mean, when I had told Rosalie, I'd had to explain my whole life story to her before she'd finally started believing that I wasn't simply out of my mind.
+I mean, when I'd told Rosalie, I'd had to explain my whole life story to her before she'd finally started believing that I wasn't simply out of my mind.

 But I had a feeling that convincing Edward and Jasper was going to be an entirely different challenge.
 Alice, thankfully, wasn't an issue.
 In fact, she was practically patting herself on the back for having 'known my secret all along'.

 "I know it's really far-fetched, but she is.
 I wouldn't joke about something like this," I shook my head, continuing on, "Our parents got divorced when we were little, way before I even knew any of you existed.
 My mom, Renée, took Bella to L.A., and after a few years, she started making a name for herself.